 PTO account calculations and numbers can be a bit complex, depending on your organization's PTO policy rules.
 This article aims to help you understand the difference between your "Current Balance" and your "Remaining This Year".
+(See the bottom of this article for a video demonstration)

 Your Current Balance represents the exact amount of hours you have in your account at this moment.
 Your Current Balance is calculated by adding any hours you have earned/accrued so far this year to any hours that you carried over from the previous year, and then subtracting any hours you have used so far this year.
 Clicking on the blue hyperlinked Current Balance number in your PTO account will open a window that displays these calculations.